imyourpartner/docs/TSQL/002_CONSTRAINT.md

 ('jose',40)
 ```

 > The INSERT statement conflicted with the CHECK constraint "CH_STUDENT_AGE".
-The conflict occurred in database "Develop", table "dbo.Student", column 'age'.
+The conflict occurred in database "Develop", table "dbo.Student", column 'age'..